Uniform hyperbolicity of nonseparating curve graphs of nonorientable surfaces

 \section{The cases of genus 1 and 2}

 As mentioned in Remark~\ref{disconnectedness_nonseparating_curve_graphs_for_low_genus}, for nonorientable surfaces of genus 1 and 2, the nonseparating curve graphs $\mathcal{NC}'(N)$ are finite or not connected.
-In the case where a nonseparating curve graph is infinite but disconnected, that is $g=1$ and $p\geq 2$ or $g=2$ and $p\geq 1$, we modify the definition of $\mathcal{NC}'(N)$ so that two vertices are joined by an edge if they represent curves with intersection number at most once.
-Then we obtain a modification of Lemma~\ref{nonseparating_curve_graphs_are_quasi-isometric} as below:
+In the cases of genus 1 and 2, we modify the definition of $\mathcal{NC}'(N)$ so that two vertices are joined by an edge if they are represented by curves which intersect at most once.
+Then we see that $\mathcal{NC}'(N)$ are connected (Proposition~\ref{connectedness_low_genus}).
+We also denote by $\mathcal{C}'(F)$ the curve graph whose vertises are the homotopy classes of essential simple closed curves, and two vertices are joined by an edge if they are represented by curves which intersect at most once.
+In this section, we denote by $\mathcal{C}_{u}(F)$ and $\mathcal{NC}_{u}(F)$ the usual curve graph and nonseparating curve graph, respectively, that is, the vertices are homotopy classes of essential simple closed curves and nonseparating curves, respectively, and the edges are the pairs of vertices which can be realized disjointly.
+We also denote by $d_{\mathcal{C}'(F)}(\cdot,\cdot)$, $d_{\mathcal{NC}'(F)}(\cdot,\cdot)$, $d_{\mathcal{C}_{u}(F)}(\cdot,\cdot)$, and $d_{\mathcal{NC}_{u}(F)}(\cdot,\cdot)$ the distances of $\mathcal{C}'(F)$, $\mathcal{NC}'(F)$, $\mathcal{C}_{u}(F)$, and $\mathcal{NC}_{u}(F)$, respectively.